Change of drift in one-dimensional diffusions: Arbitrage opportunities in the Heston model.

 \section{Arbitrage opportunities in the Heston model.}

 As is well known, the SDE \eqref{dvv} for the Heston volatility has a pathwise-unique strong solution from any non-negative starting point.
-The following fact about the strict positivity of a CIR process is also well-known; see for example \cite{GY2003}.
+The following fact about the strict positivity of a CIR process is also well-known; see for example G\"oing-Jaeschke \& Yor \cite{GY2003}.

-\begin{lemma} For the CIR process $\vv$ specified by \eqref{dvv} the following are equivalent: \begin{enumerate} \item[(i)] $\RW( \forall t\in (0,T]\colon \vv(t)> 0 ) = 1 $ \ with previsible locally square-integrable, and therefore a.s.~pathwise square integrable processes $\gamma, \, \gamma'$ satisfying \eqref{gamma_condition}.
+\begin{lemma} For the CIR process $\vv$ specified by \eqref{dvv} the following are equivalent: \begin{enumerate} \item[(i)] $\RW[ \forall t\in (0,T]\colon \vv_t> 0 ] = 1 $ \ with previsible locally square-integrable, and therefore a.s.~pathwise square integrable processes $\gamma, \, \gamma'$ satisfying \eqref{gamma_condition}.
 Using the continuity of $\mu$, $\mu(0)\ne 0$, and the fact that the $\gamma, \, \gamma'$ are square-integrable, this implies